What is Amikacin?

 How to use Amikacin sulfate vial

-Use this antibiotic at evenly spaced intervals of time for the best result.
-Remember to use this medication at the same time every day.
+• Use the antibiotic at evenly spaced intervals for optimal effectiveness, ideally at the same time daily.

 Amikacin Side Effects